Malkebros/group-story/story.md

-Once upon a time, an alien and a cowboy went to the moon for coffee.
+Once upon a time, an alien and a cowboy walked into a donut shop.